 The Romans viewed the humble beetroot as a one-stop treatment for fever, wounds, skin complaints, constipation and flagging libidos - and it looks like we're finally catching on!

-The UK is experiencing a beetroot boom, according to consumer analysts, with ASDA reporting a 35% year-on-year increase in sales.
+The UK is experiencing abeetroot boom (opens in new tab), according to consumer analysts, with ASDA reporting a 35% year-on-year increase in sales.
 Delicious beetroot recipes are all over the internet, with so many different ways to cook, puree, blitz, blend and serve this popular veg.

 But there's plenty of scientific evidence to back up the supposed beetroot benefits, say researchers.
 In fact, beetroot have more health benefits than almost any other vegetable you could name.

 "Beetroot is heaving with nutrients," says nutritionist Christine Bailey.
 "B vitamins, which are needed for energy production; antioxidants such as vitamin C, beta-carotene and beta-cyanine; and an impressive range of minerals, including magnesium, potassium, phosphorous and iron."

 Not convinced?
 Check out our favouritebeetroot recipes (opens in new tab)- we think ourbeetroot cake with orange frosting (opens in new tab)might just change your mind...